twitter/communitynotes/documentation/contributing/writing-notes.md

 - A contributor with 12 Writing Impact can write 17 notes every 24 hours.
 - …etc

+However, to limit large numbers of proposed notes in lower hit rate cases, if one has a hit rate of 5%:

+- A contributor with 12 Writing Impact but 5% hit rate can write 10 notes every 24 hours.
+- A contributor with 100 Writing Impact but 5% hit rate can write 10 notes every 24 hours.

 ### What makes a good Community Note?